kulma/algo-lecture4/activity2/README.md

 ## Task 3:

 - What is the [Birthday Paradox](http://en.wikipedia.org/wiki/Birthday_problem)?
-> The birthday paradox refers to the fact that if one was to collect 23 random people in a room, the probability of at least 2 of them sharing a birthday would be 50+%.
-It's called a paradox because the number of people needed to surpass the 50% mark is counterintuitively low.
+> (Group 6 answer: The birthday paradox refers to the fact that if one was to collect 23 random people in a room, the probability of at least 2 of them sharing a birthday would be 50+%.
+It's called a paradox because the number of people needed to surpass the 50% mark is counterintuitively low.)

 - Why is it generally discussed with hashing?
-> It helps illustrate the fact that by increasing the size of the hashing table, it doesn't necessarily translate into a lot less collisions.
+> (Group 6 answer: It helps illustrate the fact that by increasing the size of the hashing table, it doesn't necessarily translate into a lot less collisions.)

 - In a hash table of 9658 slots, what is the smallest number of records that must be inserted for the probability of a collision to be 61% or more?
 Use the calculator at this [link](https://opendsa-server.cs.vt.edu/ODSA/AV/Hashing/Birthday.html)
-> The probability surpasses 61% at 136 entries
+> (Group 6 answer: The probability surpasses 61% at 136 entries)

 - Discuss in groups how the following program works `./src/birthday.cpp`?
-> The main function calls the find function, which uses the function $\sqrt{2*365*ln(\frac{1}{(1-p)})}$ to determine how many people it takes to reach the given probability of collision.
+> (Group 6 answer: The main function calls the find function, which uses the function $\sqrt{2*365*ln(\frac{1}{(1-p)})}$ to determine how many people it takes to reach the given probability of collision.)

 ## Task 4: Individual (at home)

 - Difference between `Separate Chaining` and `Open Addressing` collision handling techniques?

+> Separate Chaining uses linked list data structure.
+It's always possible to add more elements to the chain.
+> In Open Addressing all elements are stored in the hash table that might become full.

   https://www.geeksforgeeks.org/open-addressing-collision-handling-technique-in-hashing/